Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 Return to site

-Are you having trouble getting a loan from the bank to buy your dream home?
+Are you having trouble getting a traditional bank loan to buy your dream home?
 Or are you a seller looking for alternative financing options?
 Look no further than seller financing, also known as owner financing arrangements.
 This article will explore the ins and outs of seller property owner-financed real estate deals, including an example of a seller, carry back note mortgage loan.

 What is Seller Financing?